Wander In The Desert.

 It was past 2pm when I left Bisbee, AZ, and headed to Las Cruces, New Mexico – some 243 miles – where I planned to stay for the night.

-Driving so close to the border gave me an eerie feeling.
-There was a strong tension emanating from this imaginary line.
-Fear and curiosity all at once, as if I was divided, too, and this delicate war of primal emotions was making me uneasy.
+Driving so close to the border aroused an eerie feeling.
+This imaginary line emanated a strong tension of fear and curiosity.
+Continually dividing and this delicate war of primal emotions was making me uneasy.

 Las Cruces, New Mexico